We can have the best of both worlds

 - We benefit from the success of the Scottish Parliament AND we benefit from sharing resources with the rest of the UK.

 We know devolution works for us.
-We should continue the success of the Scottish Parliament, with more powers, rather than putting its achievements at risk through separation.
+We should continue the success of the Scottish Parliament, with more powers guaranteed, rather than putting its achievements at risk through separation.

-All the main political parties are now committed to bringing forward proposals to give the Scottish Parliament more powers.
+All the main political parties have committed to extend the powers of the Scottish Parliament.
 The Scottish Parliament got more tax raising powers just last year.
 If we vote against independence, even the SNP will have to support more devolution rather than arguing for another referendum.
 With every single party committed to more powers, there is no doubt that a vote against separation is a vote for more devolution.

 Working together to bring out the best in Scotland